|

 hasn't really settled in yet on any organizational responsibilities at First National City bank he's available to "pick up" on the new administrative laws and

 square the banks procedures with them.
-This process involves working with the

 bank's attorneys and visiting with new agencies created in Washington, such as the FDIC